wp-plugins/widget-logic/readme.txt

 == Screenshots ==

-1. screenshot-1.png Shows the 'Widget logic' field at work in a widget I use.
+1. The 'Widget logic' field at work in a widget I use.

 == Writing Logic Code ==